OrianaVenture/VentureValheim/LocationReset/README.md

 You may notice that Sealed Towers (Hildir plains dungeon) are not resetting.
 Since you must build to enter the tower it is very likely the mod is detecting your player placed pieces and is refusing to reset.
 Your placed pieces must be about 16 meters away from the tower itself, or about 8 wooden walls length.
 If you do not see a log line like "Done regenerating location Hildir_plainsfortress ..." then it did not reset.
 Turn on bepinex debug logs to see more detailed information.

 </details>

+### Skip Resetting Certain Locations

+There is a config called ``IgnoreList`` in the configuration file in which you can specify locations NOT to reset separated by commas, for example: ``StartTemple, Eikthyrnir, WoodHouse6``.
+To see a list of all location names you can see them on the [Jotunn Modding Wiki](https://valheim-modding.github.io/Jotunn/data/zones/location-list.html).

 ### Leviathans